verlitas/ANS/README.md

 * [Credits](#credits)

 ## Description
-Actor Netflix User Search is a website designed to let users, who have favorite actors, to search their favorite actor and see what movies are available to them on Netflix..
+Actor Netflix User Search is a website designed to let users, who have favorite actors, to search their favorite actor and see what movies are available to them on Netflix.

 ## Technologies-Libraries
 Node - Express - JavaScript - JQuery - Bootstrap - CSS - HTML